 In the middle of it, there is a Park dedicated to Vojin Popović aka "Vojvoda Vuk" (with his monument), one of the famous and highly-decorated military commanders from the Balkan Wars and the Great War (WWI), during which he died heroically at the Battle of Kajmakčalan.
 In Serbian, "Vojvoda" may correspond to various types of military commander ranks.
 And "Vuk" is the nickname in this case, but other than that, sometimes it can be a proper first name in Serbia (and it literally means "wolf").

 The park is actually the smallest one in the wider center of the city.
-The whole area, along with the park, is being totally reconstructed now.
-After reconstruction, the place should look like this (compare it to the photo of the old park).
+The whole area, along with the park, is totally reconstructed.

 The place is bordered by some of the finest architectural pieces in the city.
 Direction Obilićev Venac (and further down the road to Zeleni Venac), there is a monumental PRIZAD building (now TANJUG press agency), square-shaped in front and rounded on the back side.
 It was constructed in 1937, and it represents a fine example of modern 20th century non-ornamented totalitarian architecture.
 Across the street there is Papakostopoulus House, from 1907, built in a manner of academism with secession elements on the facade.